stevenbam/mx-martin-website-new/DEPLOYMENT.md

-# Deployment Guide for Mx Martin Website
+# Deployment Guide for Stuck On Steven Website

 ## Overview
 Your website now uses a MySQL database hosted on Hostinger to store all content (songs, lyrics, photos, videos).
 This guide will help you deploy both the React frontend and Node.js backend to production.